synw/django-changefeed/docs/index.rst

 ..
-Django Changeflow documentation master file, created by sphinx-quickstart on Thu Aug 11 15:27:00 2016.
+Django Changefeed documentation master file, created by sphinx-quickstart on Thu Aug 11 15:27:00 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.